Teamwork/watcher/README.md

 ## New

-Adds support for .env files
+Support for setting ENV vars from .env files

 ```
 $ echo "HELLO=world" > .env